Everest Base Camp Trek 14 Days

 The Everest Base Camp Trek cost handles all the general expenses of the trip.
 Expenses like food, accommodation, permits, transport, guides, porters, taxes, etc., will be covered by the standard package.

-However, personal natured expenses such a snacks, desserts, drinks, charging, internet, laundry, calls, etc which are categorized as personal expenses are not covered by package cost.
+However, personal natured expenses such as snacks, desserts, drinks, charging, internet, laundry, calls, etc which are categorized as personal expenses are not covered by package cost.
 Thus, you have to estimate the budget for these factors and bring sufficient cash for swift transactions.

 Note: The cost of such personal expenses may vary depending on the altitude.
-Due to the lack of proper transportation mode, it is costlier to transfer goods to higher altitudes.
+Due to the lack of proper transportation modes, it is costlier to transfer goods to higher altitudes.
 Thus, you need to properly evaluate budgeting considering those factors for personal expenses.

 Customer Safety and Satisfaction